 Players must be Full or Associate Members of the Association, and a paid-up member of their Club by the date of their match.
 The Management Committee reserves the right to exclude Clubs or individuals that have not paid their England Golf Affiliation Fees.
-A player may represent ONLY one Club in all Inter-Club Competitions during any season.

 Home Captains are responsible for arranging the match dates.
 A minimum of three dates must be offered and this may mean using your Ladies Day.
 In order to accommodate clubs requiring either weekend or midweek dates, at least one weekend date and one midweek date must be included in the dates offered.
 To avoid problems at a later date, it is suggested that once the dates have been agreed the Home Captain confirms this in writing/email to the respective Away Captain.

 Team Captains must notify the relevant Organiser as soon as the league match dates have been agreed.
 No match dates may be altered after 1st April except under Rule 2(u) or unless the Competition Organiser has agreed to a change due to exceptional circumstances.

 Clubs with more than 18 holes should make it clear which holes will be used when arranging matches.
 These clubs are required to use the same 18 holes for all home league matches.

 CATERING ARRANGEMENTS/TEE TIMES